joelyoung2020/joelyoung2020/README.md

-## 👋 Hi there,I'm Joel a devops engineer with 2 years experience.
+## 👋 Hi there,I'm Joel a DevOps/AWS Engineer.

 ## About me
 - I'm a quick learner